Azure/azure-spring-suitability-rules/README.md

 ### 2. Scan your application files

 Navigate to the directory of azure-spring-suitability-rules in command line, run the script with <path of application> and flag [-p].
-When the flag `-p` missing, CSA considers <path of application> as a portfilio.
+When the flag `-p` missing, CSA is in default mode in which considers <path of application> as a portfilio.
 When the flag `-p` is on, CSA considers each sub-directory under <path of application> as a stand-alone application.
 Note that `-p` can be only be used with directory path, cannot be used with file path.